 One of the most famous postcards from Rothenburg is definitely the Plönlein (Little Square).
 Thomas saw pictures of it on Instagram and pinned it as one of the must go spots for his owns.
 A narrow cute half-timbered building with a small fountain in front, framed by the Kobolzeller tower to its right (providing a secured entrance to the town from the Tauber Valley) and the Siebers Tower to its left (protecting the southern gate), it creates a charmingly picturesque effect.
 As every trip we make, we faced some unlucky restoring work.
 In Rothenburg, it was the Little Square.

-Walking on the ramparts is a must do, even if it is just a small part so you can soak in all the medievalness of Rothenburg.
+Walking on the city walls is a must do, even if it is just a small part so you can soak in all the medievalness of Rothenburg.
 It completely encircles the town’s historic center and there is a trail all over it passing through the towers and gates that take around 2 hours.
 As we did not have this much time, we didn’t do it but if you do have time, you can check the trail here.

 13. FACHWERKHAUS GERLASCHSMIEDE